datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

 ### Python works on data of all shapes and sizes
 The skills you learn with python scale easily with the size of your dataset.
 Whether your dataset has hundreds or millions of lines, it won’t make much difference to you.
-[pandas](http://pandas.pydata.org), a python data analysis library, comes with special data structures and data types that make handling of missing data and statistical factors convenient.
+[pandas](http://pandas.pydata.org), a python data analysis library, comes with special data structures and data types that make handling of missing data and categorial data convenient.
-Python can connect to spreadsheets, databases, and many other data formats, on your computer or on the web.
+Python can read text files, connect to databases, and many other data formats, on your computer or on the web.

 ### Python produces high-quality graphics
-The plotting functionalities in python are endless, and allow you to adjust any aspect of your graph to convey most effectively the message from your data. [matplotlib](http://matplotlib.org) is the most popular plotting library in python.
+The plotting functionalities in python are endless, and allow you to adjust any aspect of your graph to convey most effectively the message from your data. [matplotlib](http://matplotlib.org) is a popular plotting library in python. [plotnine](http://plotnine.readthedocs.io/en/stable/) is an implementation of a _grammar of graphics_ in Python and builds upon matplotlib. _Grammar of graphics_ is a general scheme for data visualization which breaks up graphs into semantic components such as scales and layers

 ### Python has a large and welcoming community
 Thousands of people use python daily.
 Many of them are willing to help you through mailing lists and websites such as [Stack Overflow](https://stackoverflow.com), or on the [Anaconda community](https://www.anaconda.com/community/).